26 of the Best Winter Destinations in Europe

 However, the air in Amsterdam feels damp in the winter and has a lingering chill to it, so if you come in the winter, be sure to bundle up.

-Amsterdam Light Festival takes place for 53 days during the winter months and transforms Amsterdam’s canals and streets with memorizing light installations.
+Amsterdam Light Festival takes place for 53 days during the winter months and transforms Amsterdam’s canals and streets with mesmerizing light installations.

-This spectacular winter art exhibition runs from late November to mid-January with 30 of the best art installations showcased out of the hundreds of submissions.
-The art installations can be admired on foot or bike, but the best way is by boat.
+This spectacular winter art exhibition runs from late November to mid-January, with 30 of the best art installations showcased out of the hundreds of submissions.
+The art installations can be admired on foot or by bike, but the best way is by boat.

 Despite Amsterdam’s chilly weather, it does offer much beauty in the winter months.